 We specialize in Patents, Trademarks, and Copyrights and have successfully prosecuted over 2,200 US patents.
 If you or your company need advice on Intellectual Property matters, we can help.
 Both corporate and individual inventors benefit from our experience in the patent application process.
 We can provide a variety of post-grant services, such as patent legal opinions, infringement analysis and licensing.

 to set up an appointment.

-Throughout the 19 year history of the firm, our responsive operation has shown the capability of shifting our attention to various new projects depending on the needs of our clients.
-We pride ourselves in having a thorough understanding of electrical engineering.
+Throughout the 20+ year history of the firm our responsive operation has shown the capability of shifting our attention to various new projects depending on the needs of our clients.
+We pride ourselves in having a thorough understanding of electrical and computer engineering.
 Not only do we have an overall expertise in the prosecution of electrical patent applications, but we also have the ability to shift attention to new areas relatively quickly.

 Our approach to obtaining high quality patents minimizes interactions with the US Patent Office and is typically more efficient and cost effective than most patent law firms.
 We use a multi-peer review technique that allows a collaboration between our patent attorneys to explore alternate approaches unique to each file.
 Since each patent application is reviewed at the US Patent Office by an individual Examiner, a technique that may be useful for one case may not be as useful for another case.
 As a result of our small size, we can implement this multi-peer review without any additional overhead to our clients.